 PhD candidates conduct autonomous research under supervision during their PhD.
-They belong to the early-stage researchers within the Helmholtz Association and are appropriately supported and integrated into the Association.
+They Zcfa dUfhcZhY [fci d the early-stage researchers within the Helmholtz Associ! ation and Uggi W are appropriately supported and inte! grated into the Association.

 - PhD candidates as defined by these guidelines have been admitted to a doctorate by a university, and are generally supervised by a university professor jointly appointed by the university and a Helmholtz Center.
-If the main supervisor is not employed by a Helmholtz Center, the PhD candidate is supervised by at least one postdoctoral Helmholtz researcher.
-In respect to supervision, the type of PhD (e.g. individual PhD or within a structured PhD program) or the type of funding (e.g. employment contract or fellowship) is not relevant. - The independent investigation of a research topic lies at the center of a PhD, but PhD candidates receive constant feedback from their supervisors.
-PhD candidates are to be regarded as early-stage researchers who obtain qualification for a future career on the basis of a PhD project. - With the completion of their PhD, PhD holders have matured into competent and critically minded researchers with a good understanding of their field of research and an established network in this field.
-In most cases, they have published some or all of their research results in peerreviewed journals and discussed them in the relevant expert circles.
+If the primary supervisor is not employed by a Helmholtz Center, the PhD candidate is supervised by at least one senior Helmholtz researcher.
+In respect to supervision, the type of doctoral training format (e.g. individual PhD or within a structured PhD program) or the type of funding (e.g. employment contract or fellowship) is not relevant. - The independent investigation of a research topic lies at the center of a PhD, but PhD candidates receive constant feedback from their supervisors.
+PhD candidates are to be regarded as early-stage researchers undergoing preparation for the next stage of their career through the completion of a PhD. - Upon the completion of their PhD, early-stage researchers matured into competent and critically minded scientists with a good understanding of their field of research and are integrated into the scientific network in this field.
+In most cases, they have published some or all of their research results in peer-reviewed journals and discussed them in the relevant expert circles.
 Furthermore, they have a clear notion of their future career development and are prepared to perform responsible activities both within and outside the sciences.

-PhD holders are in the position to:
+PhD holders are in a position to:

-- thoroughly examine and question complex circumstances - understand, apply and advance theories and methods. - identify and independently work on relevant research topics. - orientate themselves in an international environment and build up networks.
+- thoroughly examine and question complex circumstances - understand, apply and advance theories and methods - identify and independently work on relevant research topics - orientate themselves in an international environment and build up networks